DataDog/documentation/content/en/developers/metrics/metrics_type.md

   * 2 requests per second for 30 seconds
   * 0 request for 30 seconds

-Then this patterns starts again.
+Then the pattern starts again.

 {{< tabs >}}
-{{% tab "Count" %}}
+{{% tab "COUNT" %}}

 **COUNT metric type represents an absolute value variation of a metric's value over a defined time interval**, contrary to the RATE metric type that express this variation normalized _per second_.

-For instance let's say the `number.of.requests.count` metrics is reported every 30 seconds to Datadog with the COUNT type for `web_1`.
+For instance let's say the `number.of.requests.count` metric is reported every 30 seconds to Datadog with the COUNT type for `web_1`.

 Each data point represents the number of requests, the "count" of requests, received during the 30 second interval.
 The metric has then the following shape: